-- resource: a flask\restful.Resource class or subclass - url: a url route to match for the resource, standard flask routing rules apply.
-Any url variables will be passed to the resource method as args. (str) - alternate\urls: an iterable of url routes to match for the resource, standard flask routing rules apply.
+- resource: a flask_restful.Resource class or subclass - url: a url route to match for the resource, standard flask routing rules apply.
+Any url variables will be passed to the resource method as args. (str) - alternate_urls: an iterable of url routes to match for the resource, standard flask routing rules apply.
 These rules are in addition (for API compat) to the primary url.
-Any url variables will be passed to the resource method as args. (iterable) - json\home\data: JsonHomeData populated with relevant info for populated JSON Home Documents or None. - kwargs: a dict of optional value(s) that can further modify the handling of the routing. - endpoint: endpoint name (defaults to Resource.\\name\\.lower() Can be used to reference this route in fields.Url fields (str) - resource\class\args: args to be forwarded to the constructor of the resource. (tuple)
+Any url variables will be passed to the resource method as args. (iterable) - json_home_data: JsonHomeData populated with relevant info for populated JSON Home Documents or None. - kwargs: a dict of optional value(s) that can further modify the handling of the routing. - endpoint: endpoint name (defaults to Resource.name.lower() be used to reference this route in fields.Url fields (str) - resource_class_args: args to be forwarded to the constructor of the resource.(tuple) - resource_class_kwargs: kwargs to be forwarded to the constructor of the resource. (dict)

-'''

-- resource_class_kwargs: kwargs to be forwarded to the

-constructor of the resource. (dict)

 Additional keyword arguments not specified above will be passed as-is to flask.
 Flask.add_url_rule().

-property resources: List[Type[ResourceBase]]
+property resources

-class keystone.server.flask.JsonHomeData(rel, status, path vars)

-Bases: tuple

-path_vars

-Alias for field number 2

-rel

-Alias for field number 0

-status

-Alias for field number 1
+keystone.server.flask.JsonHomeData

+alias of keystone.server.flask.common.json_home_data

 class keystone.server.flask.ResourceBase

-Bases: Resource
+Bases: flask_restful.Resource

-api_prefix: str = ''
+api_prefix = ''

 property audit_initiator

 A pyCADF initiator describing the current authenticated context.

 As a property.

 property auth_context

 static build_driver_hints(supported_filters)

 Build list hints based on the context query string.

-Parameters

-supported_filters list of filters supported, so ignore any keys in query_dict

-that are not in this list.
+Parameters supported_filters list of filters supported, so ignore any keys in query_dict that are not in this list.

-collection_key: str
+collection_key

 classmethod filter_by_attributes(refs, hints)

 Filter a list of references by filter values.

 classmethod filter_params(ref)

 Remove unspecified parameters from the dictionary.

 This function removes unspecified parameters from the dictionary.
-This method checks only

-root-level keys from a ref dictionary.
+This method checks only root-level keys from a ref dictionary.

-Parameters

-ref a dictionary representing descrialized response to be serialized
+Parameters ref a dictionary representing descrialized response to be serialized classmethod get_token_ref()

-classmethod get_token_ref()

 Retrieve KeystoneToken object from the auth context and returns it.

-Raises

-keystone.exception.Unauthorized If auth context cannot be found.
+Raises keystone.exception.Unauthorized If auth context cannot be found.

-'''

-The KeystoneToken object.
+Returns The KeystoneToken object.